Questions? Call or text anytime 📞 818-446-9627

 4. Join New Parent Support Groups

 Connecting with others who are going through the same experience can be incredibly reassuring.
-Parent support groups provide a sense of community and shared understanding that can ease feelings of isolation.
+Parent getting support groups provide a sense of community and shared understanding that can ease feelings of isolation.

 • In-Person Groups: Many communities offer local support groups for new parents, focusing on topics such as breastfeeding, postpartum recovery, and newborn care.
 These groups provide a space to share stories, ask questions, and receive guidance from both peers and professionals.